krrish94/krrish94.github.io/content/authors/admin/_index.md

 I am a postdoctoral associate at [MIT CSAIL](https://www.csail.mit.edu/) with [Josh Tenenbaum](http://web.mit.edu/cocosci/josh.html) and [Antonio Torralba](https://web.mit.edu/torralba/www/).
 I earned my PhD ([see thesis](files/Jatavallabhula_Krishna_Murthy_2022_these.pdf)) at [Mila](https://mila.quebec/en/) and the [Robotics and Embodied AI Lab](http://montrealrobotics.ca/), advised by [Liam Paull](http://liampaull.ca/).

-My [research](#publications) centers around building **world models** --- representations that encapsulate various real-world phenomemon that are essential to designing intelligent systems.
-In doing so, my research spans several areas including robotics, computer vision, computer graphics, and intertwines our _understanding of the world_ with deep learning.
+My [research](#publications) centers around building **invertible world models** --- representations that encode how the world works.
+These world models enable the design of intelligent systems that perceive, reason, and act.
+My research spans several areas including robotics, computer vision, computer graphics; and intertwines our _understanding of the world_ with deep learning.

 My work has been recognized with PhD fellowship awards from NVIDIA and Google, and a best-paper award from IEEE RAL.